Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 I attach the files plus a screen selection of the Chrome console.
 The numbers indicate, more or less, the expected order of messages.

-#1 Updated by Pieter Masereeuw 11 months ago
+#1 Updated by Pieter Masereeuw about 1 year ago

 I order to test, press the button "Load doc1", wait for the result and then press it again.
 As you will hopefully see, the gray background is not turned back into white the second time.
 Unlike the real application, the order of xsl:message output is not counter-intuitive here, so the problem may just be related to the moment that Saxon-JS lets the browser apply the modifications.